kammitama5/kammitama5.github.io/_posts/2018-9-19-Wednesday-September-19th.md

 ## It's been a looong day!
 - Okay, let's rewind.
-I was up at 2 this morning because I was worried about not getting up on time for getting to my GRE exam.
+I was up at 2 this morning because I was worried about not getting up on time for my GRE exam.
 I sat it, got a good score, but was so wiped out that instead of going back to work, I decided to go home.
 I was so pumped when I read up on my score (I had no idea lol because I honestly didn't study and even know the format of the exam ) that I immediately booked another exam, because I'm really close to getting a score that is competitive